-Sylius is an eCommerce platform dedicated to complex startups (mainly upper) SMBs and enterprise segments with the need for personalization.
+Sylius is a headless eCommerce platform dedicated to complex startups (mainly upper) SMBs and enterprise segments with the need for personalization.
 Unlike any other eCommerce platform, Sylius’ philosophy is to provide around 70-80% of standard eCommerce features with great potential to tailor-made each or write the remaining 20-30% in a completely custom way.
 It might be perfect for advanced B2Cs, B2Bs, Multi-vendor Marketplaces, or SaaS eCommerce modules.
 It could be excellent to implement strategies like recurring orders, advanced data search, and best-of-breed integrations in no time.

 If you are thinking of a highly custom online store, where the shopping experience is entirely different from ready-made platforms, Sylius is the answer.
 Of course, it is not a solution set up within minutes, but it gives you complete freedom to make your store look and run the way you can imagine.

 The developer will add only those functions you need in your system, saving time and energy for deleting the features you won’t even use.
 But, of course, it is possible to add more of them and expand your store in the future.